Series of tubes: Media commentary

 On June 28, 2006, Public Knowledge government affairs manager Alex Curtis wrote a brief blog entry introducing the senator's speech and posted an MP3 recording.
 The next day, the Wired magazine blog 27B Stroke 6 featured a lengthier post by Ryan Singel, which included Singel's transcriptions of some parts of Stevens's speech considered the most humorous.
 Within days, thousands of other blogs and message boards posted the story.

 Most writers and commentators derisively cited several of Stevens's misunderstandings of Internet technology, arguing that the speech showed that he had formed a strong opinion on a topic which he understood poorly (e.g., referring to an e-mail message as "an Internet," and blaming bandwidth issues for an e-mail problem much more likely to be caused by mail server or routing issues).
 The story sparked mainstream media attention, including a mention in The New York Times.
 The technology podcast This Week in Tech also discussed the incident.

 According to The Wall Street Journal, as summarized by MediaPost commentator Ross Fadner, "'The Internet is a Series of Tubes!' spawned a new slogan that became a rallying cry for Net neutrality advocates. ...
 Stevens's overly simplistic description of the Web's infrastructure made it easy for pro-neutrality activists to label the other side as old and out-of-touch."
 Several parodies of Stevens's speech have been created, usually consisting of samples taken from this speech with an added melody.

 Edward Felten, Princeton University professor of computer science, pointed out the unfairness of some criticisms of Stevens's wording, while maintaining that the underlying arguments were rather weak.

 A piece in PC Gamer later claimed that while Stevens was ineloquent in his presentation the analogy itself was accurate.

+Journalist Andrew Blum, in his 2012 book Tubes: A Journey to the Center of the Internet which explores physical Internet infrastructure, defended Stevens's analogy as being essentially correct: "But one thing [the Internet] most certainly is, nearly everywhere, is, in fact, a series of tubes".

+Decades later, in an opinion piece on the 2025 Supreme Court case Cox v.
+Sony (regarding copyright infringement), the Wall Street Journal averred that "...Cox has the better argument that dumb tubes shouldn't be legally responsible for their users' wrongdoing."